emilyolafson/lesion_predictions/pipeline/readme.md

 ```
 shen268_normed_motor_scores_chacovol_chronic_ridge_crossval1_perm0_
 ```
-would be the prefix using the atlas "shen268", where y_var is "normed_motor_scores", chaco_types is "chacovol", subsets is "chronic", model_specified is "ridge", crossval_type is "1"
+would be the prefix using the atlas "shen268", where y_var is "normed_motor_scores", chaco_types is "chacovol", the chronicity subset specified is "chronic", model_specified is "ridge", crossval_type is "1" (see below for more details)

-Files are saved as .npy pickled objects in the folder results_path/output_path

-See basic_model_M1_CST_LL.sh, basic_model_ChaCo.sh for examples of how to call parse_args.py and run the model.

 ## Documentation of inputs